pupiesa/port-folio-site/README.md

 - To add new projects or certificates, update the linked Google Sheet.
 - Changes will reflect automatically on the site without needing a redeploy.

-## Contributing

-Feel free to fork this project and submit pull requests for improvements or new features.

 ## License

 This project is licensed under the MIT License.